 Water is essential for life.
 This much we know without a doubt.
 But, how do you navigate between all the different types of water on the market?
 There are now so many to choose from.

 Should you drink sparkling water or still?
 Water from the faucet or artisan water sold in a glass bottle?
 Should you install a filter on your tap to purify your water and potentially improve your health in the process?
 What about alkaline water?
-Does that help or is it just a hyped up idea?
+Or some of the Smart Water products?
+Do they help or is that just more hype?

 In this post, we’re taking a close look at one of your many options – distilled water.